Connect with us

 My first bit of advice is annoying (sorry), but you need to try a steer clear of the things that flare your skin up.
 This is a progressive condition, and the more often it flares up, the quicker it progresses, this is because the intense flushing you get is inflammation and inflammation weakens the skin (just a little each time).

-It is possible your reaction to the azelaic acid is because your skin is too compromised at the moment so better to calm and restore.
+“Your reaction to the azelaic acid may be because your skin is too compromised at the moment, so it is better to calm and restore.
 Lipids and anti-inflammatory products will help.
 You could also look at a milder azelaic acid product to start.
 I would consider an antioxidant and niacinamide as well.
 It is hard with these types of akin conditions because everyone needs something a little different.
 You also have the option of prescription medication or creams from a Dermatologist.

 Advertisement.
 Scroll to continue reading.